Build Your Own Home in the

 If they don’t offer this work for free ask them who they recommend to do the job.
 Most parks have seen hundreds of homes moved into their location over the years, and the management likely knows who the best contractors are to do a good job keeping their renters happy.

 People are so excited about picking out a new home, choosing their upgrades, and colors that electric, water, and sewage connections are pushed out of their mind.
 Contractors can take a few weeks to complete this work, and you do not want the home to get delivered with no plans on how for hooking up the utilities to your home.

 Communities either do the work themselves, require an approved contractor to handle the job, want the company that sold the mobile home to do it, or leave the decision up to the tenant.

 *Make sure to ask the community management if there are any permits you need to take care of in order to get your water and electricity turned on.

-Coordinating the home building and there being a space available in the community can sometimes be a difficult task.
-That is why it is important to find how soon the home must be in the community after you complete the application for the home location.
+Coordinating the availability of an open space at the community with when the home will be built can sometimes be a difficult task.
+That is why it is important to find how soon the home must be in the community after you complete the rental application.

-Once you move into your amazing home in your perfect location there is no doubt that you will have a friend or family member that will want to live in the same community.
-Be sure to find out what referral fees the community offers for you bringing business their way.
+Once you move into your amazing home in your perfect location, there is no doubt that you will have a friend or family member that will want to live in the same community.
+Be sure to find out what referral benefits the community offers for your referrals coming their way.
 It is pretty common for you to be offered up to $1,000 for your help.